BiserSirakov/team-structure/README.md

 ## Client web application

-A simple Angular web app with a single page.
+A simple Angular web app with a single component.

 Fetches the current team structure and displays it.